jijoderick/HPC-scripts/README.md

 # HPC-scripts
-simple scripts for running jobs in HPC
+simple model scripts for running jobs in HPC

 run.slurm: For running a job in HPC having the slurm job scheduler
 >> sbatch run.slurm